 By utilizing this property, we obtain the following proposition. \begin{proposition} For any finite set $\mW \subset \R^p$ and $g\in C^{1}(\mathbb{R})$, we have

-\end{proposition} Evaluation by the soft minimum function is one of the useful tools used in high-dimensional analysis, as demonstrated by \citet{chernozhukov2013gaussian}.
+\end{proposition} Evaluation by the soft minimum function is a useful tool used in high-dimensional analysis, as demonstrated by \citet{chernozhukov2013gaussian}.
 By exploiting the smoothness of the soft minimum function, we can apply various approximation methods, such as Stein's method and the generalized Lindeberg principle.

 \begin{remark}[Connection to high-dimensional Gaussian approximation studies] In this proof, we employ several techniques used in the high-dimensional Gaussian approximation studies \citep{chernozhukov2013gaussian,chernozhukov2014gaussian,chernozhuokov2022improved,lopes2022central,chang2024central}.
 However, not all techniques from the approximation can be applied directly.
 There are two main reasons for this.
 First, there is a difference in the objects of differentiation when considering neighborhood approximations.
 In the approximation studies, one needs to differentiate the smoothly approximated maximum of a high-dimensional data vector with respect to the high-dimensional data itself.
-In contrast, in our setting, the loss function maximized with respect to the parameters is differentiated by the values of the high-dimensional data.
+In contrast, in our setting, the loss function minimized with respect to the parameters is differentiated by the values of the high-dimensional data.
 Since the values being maximized and differentiated differ in this way, we cannot apply the approximation studies in our setup.
 Second, the use of Nazarov's inequality plays a crucial role.
-While some of the approximation study \cite{chang2024central} needs Nazarov's inequality, Nazarov's inequality also does not hold for the design matrix $\mathbf{X}$ or $\mathbf{W}$, since we consider the explicit form of the minimum of the empirical risk function.
+While some approximation studies, such as \cite{chang2024central}, need Nazarov's inequality, Nazarov's inequality also does not hold for the design matrix $\mathbf{X}$ or $\mathbf{W}$, since we consider the explicit form of the minimum of the empirical risk function.
 Due to these differences, the results from the studies on high-dimensional Gaussian approximations cannot be directly applied. \end{remark}